Ahmed Zewail: Political work

-Awards and honors
+Awards and honours

+Zewail's work brought him international attention, receiving awards and honors throughout most of his career for his work in chemistry and physics.
 In 1999, Zewail became the first Egyptian to receive a science Nobel Prize when he was awarded the Nobel Prize in Chemistry.
 Zewail gave his Nobel Lecture on "Femtochemistry: Atomic-Scale Dynamics of the Chemical Bond Using Ultrafast Lasers".

-In 1999, he received Egypt's highest state honor, the Grand Collar of the Nile.
+In 1999, he received Egypt's highest state honour, the Grand Collar of the Nile.
+Other notable awards include the Alexander von Humboldt Senior Scientist Award (1983), the King Faisal International Prize (1989), the Wolf Prize in Chemistry (1993), the Earle K. Plyler Prize (1993), the Herbert P. Broida Prize (1995), the Peter Debye Award (1996), the Tolman Award (1997), the Robert A. Welch Award (1997), the Linus Pauling Medal (1997), the Franklin Medal (1998) and the Golden Plate Award of the American Academy of Achievement (2000).
 In October 2006, Zewail received the Albert Einstein World Award of Science for "his pioneering development of the new field of femtoscience and for his seminal contributions to the revolutionary discipline of physical biology, creating new ways for better understanding the functional behavior of biological systems by directly visualizing them in the four dimensions of space and time."

-Other international awards include the King Faisal International Prize (1989), Wolf Prize in Chemistry (1993) awarded to him by the Wolf Foundation, the Tolman Award (1997), the Robert A. Welch Award (1997), the Golden Plate Award of the American Academy of Achievement (2000), the Othmer Gold Medal (2009), the Priestley Medal (2011) from the American Chemical Society and the Davy Medal (2011) from the Royal Society.
-He was elected a Fellow of the African Academy of Sciences in 2001.
+Zewail was awarded the Othmer Gold Medal (2009), the Priestley Medal (2011) from the American Chemical Society and the Davy Medal (2011) from the Royal Society.

-Zewail became a member of the National Academy of Sciences in 1989 the American Academy of Arts and Sciences in 1993, and the American Philosophical Society in 1998.
+In 1982 he was named as a Fellow of the American Physical Society.
+Zewail became a member of the National Academy of Sciences in 1989, the American Academy of Arts and Sciences in 1993, and the American Philosophical Society in 1998.
 Zewail was elected a Foreign Member of the Royal Society (ForMemRS) in 2001.
+He was also elected as a Fellow of the African Academy of Sciences in 2001.

-He was awarded an honorary doctorate from Heriot-Watt University in 2002.
-He was awarded an honorary doctorate by Lund University in Sweden in May 2003 and was made a Foreign Member of the Royal Swedish Academy of Sciences.
-Cambridge University awarded him an honorary Doctor of Science in 2006.
-In May 2008, Zewail received an honorary doctorate from Complutense University of Madrid.
-In February 2009, Zewail was awarded an honorary doctorate in arts and sciences by the University of Jordan.
-In May 2010, he gave the commencement address at Southwestern University.
-On 3 October 2011 he was awarded an honorary doctorate in science from the University of Glasgow.
-On 19 May 2014, he was awarded an honorary degree from Yale University.
-The Zewail city of science and technology, established in 2000 and revived in 2011, is named in his honour.
+Zewail was made a Foreign Member of the Royal Swedish Academy of Sciences.
+In 2005, the Ahmed Zewail Award for Ultrafast Science and Technology was established by the American Chemical Society and the Newport Corporation in his honor.
+In 2010 the journal Chemical Physics Letters established the Ahmed Zewail Prize in Molecular Sciences.
+In May 2010, Zewail gave the commencement address at Southwestern University.
+The Zewail City of Science and Technology, established in 2000 and revived in 2011, is named in his honour.

-Honorary Degrees
+Honorary degrees

 Zewail was bestowed honorary degrees by the following institutions: